viswanathtg/hyperledger-setup/README.md

 ### Important points before starting the installation

 1. Docker installation and configuration can be skipped if you have docker installed.
-2. User permissions and user accounts are not covered.
-Do not use root user!
+2. Do not use root user!
 3. Do not change folder and file permissions unless otherwise specified
 4. Ubuntu installation is not covered.